maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 ## III.
 CREATE INVOICE  ##

 The invoice will be created in the merchant's DFSP.
 It will be associated with an account.
 After the invoice is created in the merchant's DFSP a notification with the invoice reference will be send to the default client DFSP.
-The invoice reference in the client DFSP will not be associated with any clients account thus the client can choose an account from which he is going to pay the invoice.
+The invoice reference in the client DFSP will not be associated with any clients account thus the client can choose an account from which they are going to pay the invoice.

 ### Api description
 ----

 * **URL**